gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

     ]
 ```

-If the operation was successful, the discovery agent creates the dynamic `kube_cluster` in the Auth Server.
-Then, The Kubernetes agent will use [`AAD/Token`][aadtoken] method to generate a Bearer token that allows accessing the cluster.
+If the operation was successful, the discovery service creates the dynamic `kube_cluster` in the Auth Server.
+Then, The Kubernetes service will use [`AAD/Token`][aadtoken] method to generate a Bearer token that allows accessing the cluster.

 If the agent identity does not grant access to the `aks:RunCommand` API, it's not possible to enroll the cluster and an error will be returned.

 ### Limitations

-In cases where Active Directory or Azure RBAC options are disabled and the Teleport RBAC permissions (if AD is enabled) don't exist, the agent uses insecure APIs to create access.
-It requires the usage of APIs that expose long lived admin credentials or methods that allow to run commands in the cluster as an administrator and where command scope limits do not exist.
+In cases where Active Directory or Azure RBAC options are disabled and the Teleport RBAC permissions (if AD is enabled) doesny exist, the agent uses insecure APIs to create access.
+It requires the usage of APIs that expose long-lived admin credentials or methods that allow runnin commands in the cluster as an administrator and where command scope limits do not exist.
 To extract the full potential of AKS auto-discovery, we recommend that AD and AZ RBAC are enabled.

+To extract the full potential of AKS auto-discovery, we recommend that AD and AZ RBAC are enabled.

 ## GCP GKE discovery

 The following subsections will describe the details required for implementing GKE auto-discovery.

-The discovery agent can auto-discover GKE clusters in the GCP account it has credentials for by matching their resource tags.
+The Discovery service can auto-discover GKE clusters in the GCP account it has credentials for by matching their resource tags.

-Authentication on an GKE cluster happens using the same OAuth2 token used to access any other GCP service.
-Authorization is associated with the roles attached to the GCP Service Account the Kubernetes Service is using to access the cluster.
+Authentication on an GKE cluster happens using the same OAuth2 token used to access any other GCP service and authorization is associated with the roles attached to the GCP Service Account the Kubernetes Service is using to access the cluster.

-If Teleport Kubernetes Service shares the same IAM role as the cluster's creator, it immediately has full access to the cluster and no further action is necessary.
-But situations where an EKS cluster is created by a different IAM role/federated user, the Kubernetes Service won't be able to access cluster!
-For security purposes, it is not recommended running Teleport with the user's IAM role.
 #### IAM Permissions

 Create a role with the following spec and assign it to the GCP Service Account.